 Doulas are trained and experienced in childbirth.
 The Doula’s role is to provide physical, emotional, and informational support to women and their partners during labor and birth.
 The Doula offers help and advice on comfort measures such as breathing, relaxation, movement and positioning.
 She also assists families to gather information about the course of their labor and their options, so that the couple can make informed choices.
 Perhaps the most crucial role of the Doula is providing continuous emotional reassurance and comfort throughout labor, delivery, and postpartum.

 The Doula is there in addition to, not instead of, the partner.
 Ideally, the Doula and the partner make the perfect support team for the woman, complementing each other’s strengths.
 Many studies have been done on the importance of a Doula’s support.
 They show that women who have a Doula present for the birth experience shorter labors.
 There is less need for pain medications, and a greater sense of satisfaction in the birth experience itself.
-Only 8% of women birthing with a Doula, require a Cesarean, while studies of women without a Doula show that approximately 55% result in Cesarean.
-Click here for the results of Mothering the Mother by Klaus, Kennell, and Klaus.
+Studies have shown women giving birth with a Doula require C-sections at a much lower rate.

 Whether you are giving birth at the hospital, birth center, or at home, a Doula can help you get the birth you want through information, support, and advocacy.

 It has been said, “If a Doula were a drug,

 it would be unethical not to give it to a laboring woman!”

 List of Doulas in the Northwest Ohio